nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Prescription start and end dates.

 Start date is mandatory.
-Where there is a defined expiry or end date the end date **SHOULD** be supplied.
-For acute prescriptions no specific end date **SHOULD** be supplied.
+Where there is a defined expiry or end date the end date **MUST** be supplied.
+For acute prescriptions no specific end date **SHALL** be supplied.

 ### dispenseRequest.quantity ###